mbaiges/sia-tp2/README.md

   mutation:
     # all options: gen, multi_limited, multi_uniform, full
-    opt: full
+    opt: multi_uniform
     params:
-      # in case of gen (pg is the probability to mutate only one gene)\
+      # in case of gen (pg is the probability to mutate only one gene)
       # pg between [0.0 - 1.0]
       pg: 0.5